 Now its wreckage turning to reef so you get the best of both worlds.

-We were diving with Santo Island Dive and dropped in from their boat at the east end of the wreckage, traversed west at about 25m, then returned back on about 15m after encountering the Dedele.
+We were dropped in at the east end of the wreckage, traversed west at about 25m, then returned back on about 15m after encountering the Dedele.

 The water is usually pretty clear (as long as there hasn’t been a lot of recent rain), as the channel is tidal and flushed with clear blue pacific water twice daily.
 There are lots of trucks everywhere and tumble of double wheel bases of articulated trailers.